Best Buffalo Chicken Dip Recipe

 And I hope this Buffalo chicken dip inspires you to have a fantastic Super Bowl party!

 A little note on the hot sauce — you can adjust it to your own liking.
 Pour the full amount in if you love heat like my dad and husband or gradually add it till you reach your heat limit, if you are more reserved.
+For another take on buffalo chicken dip, check out this post.

 - frozen chicken breasts (minimum of 3 breasts)